-- Leftover shipping packaging makes for a great bubble pop road.
+- Leftover shipping packaging makes for a great bubble pop runway.

 - Hammer golf tees into Styrofoam for some great hand-eye coordination.

-- Bust out your ABC Mat and make roads to drive along.
-[Don't have an ABC Mat?
-Get one!
-They can be used for all sort of activities and learning!]
+- Bust out your ABC Mat and make roads to drive along – or a ton of other activities!
+Don’t have an ABC Mat? (affiliate link) Get one!
+They can be used for all sort of activities and learning!

 - Pop a spaghetti noodle into some Play Dough and thread other noodles onto the spaghetti for some fine motor practice.